-b.
-If the CAO determines that the Participant is no longer eligible for Medical Assistance, the CAO will provide written notice to the Participant that the Participant is not eligible for Medical Assistance.

-E. Identification Card
+- a.
+The Contractor will be available to assist the Participant in completing the necessary forms as required by the CAO to confirm that the Participant continues to remain eligible for Medical Assistance.
+The Contractor will be available to assist the Participant with providing the completed forms to the appropriate CAO. - b.
+If the CAO determines that the Participant is no longer eligible for Medical Assistance, the CAO will provide written notice to the Participant that the Participant is not eligible for Medical Assistance. - E. Identification Card by Out-of-Network Providers without prior authorization.

 The Contractor must provide each Participant with a Department-approved identification card to identify the Participant as a Participant in the Plan.
-The identification card must identify the Participant's name, the Contractor's phone number, and the name or title of the contact person for the Contractor, and also specify that Emergency Services may be rendered to the Participant by non-Network Providers without prior authorization.
+The identification card must identify the Participant's name, the Contractor's phone number, and the name or title of the contact person for the Contractor, and also specify that Emergency Services may be rendered to the Participant